wedaa/LongTail-Log-Analysis/README.md

 2) I need to fix the X and Y axis labels so they are not buried with the "tick" information.

-21) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.
+21) RELEASE 2: NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

 24) NICE TO HAVE BUT NOT A PRIORITY  Make a chart of IP addresses that attack more than one host.